Hemanth2415/Item-Store-in-Qt/README.md

 # Item-Store-in-Qt
-A simple project which adds your shopping items into cart and stores your card info in file.
+A simple project which adds your shopping items into cart.

+Open the file in Qt Application.

+Go to UI and set the stacked widget to 1st page.

+Run the project.